 Born in Liverpool, England, he moved to the United States at a young age.
-Raised in Enon, Ohio, Mr. Vernon is a 1995 graduate of Greenon High School.
+Raised in Enon, Ohio, Mr. Vernon is a 1985 graduate of Greenon High School.
 He graduated from Wright State University in 1987 with an Associates Degree in Applied Sciences and the Cincinnati College of Mortuary Science in 1988 with a Bachelors in Mortuary Science.
-Mr. Vernon currently serves as President of the Champaign County Board of Health and is a Board Member of the Champaign Memorial Foundation and the Maple Grove Cemetery.
-He is a former volunteer fireman of the Mechanicsburg Fire Department.
+Mr. Vernon currently serves as President of the Champaign County Board of Health and is a Board Member of the Champaign Memorial Foundation, the Maple Grove Cemetery Board, and a member of the Mechanicsburg Lodge #113 F.&A.M.